The Best Restaurants In Winchester

 Ideal for craft beer and Mexican street food…

-A vinyl-soundtracked taco joint might not be the most obvious addition to Winchester’s faithfully MOR dining scene, but Overdraft has made itself indispensable with its commitment to authenticity – everything here, from the soft corn tortillas to the seitan chorizo, is made in-house daily.
+A vinyl-soundtracked taco joint might not be the most obvious addition to Winchester’s faithfully MOR dining scene, but Overdraft has made itself indispensable.
+Everything from soft corn tortillas to seitan chorizo is made in-house daily.

-The taco menu (£4.50 each, three of the same for £12) reads like a greatest hits of Mexican street food.
-The Baja fish taco, featuring tempura-battered catch of the day with lime slaw and mango chilli sauce, is a standout, while the 12-hour braised machaca brisket with habanero mayo shows their skill with slow-cooked meats.
+The taco menu reads like a greatest hits of Mexican street food.
+Tacos are £4.50 each, or three of the same for £12.
+The Baja fish taco features tempura-battered catch of the day with lime slaw and mango chilli sauce, while the 12-hour braised machaca brisket shows their skill with slow-cooked meats.
 Vegans are particularly well served – their crispy seitan ‘chicken’ boasts a pleasing mouthfeel and plenty of vivacity.

-For something more substantial, Overdraft’s burritos come packed with red rice, refried beans and all the trimmings, while the birria tacos – three crispy shells stuffed with brisket and melted cheese, served with a rich dipping sauce – have achieved cult status for good reason.
+For something more substantial, burritos come packed with red rice, refried beans and all the trimmings, while the birria tacos – three crispy shells with brisket and melted cheese, served with rich dipping sauce – have achieved cult status for good reason.

-Though the name Overdraft might give students PTSD at first glance, their Taco Tuesday deal (three of the same taco for £8) packs out the industrial-chic space weekly with bargain hunters.
+Though the name Overdraft might give students PTSD at first glance, their Taco Tuesday deal (three tacos for £8) packs out the industrial-chic space weekly.
 Whichever way you play it, don’t skip the sides – the lime salt fries channeling the flavours of a margarita somewhat, are addictive, especially with a dash of their house-made hot sauce.

-Open daily from noon until 11pm (midnight on weekends), with food served until 9:30pm.
-They don’t take bookings, but the turnover is quick, and the bar makes waiting for a table a pleasure rather than a chore.
+Open daily from noon.
+Kitchen serves until 9pm Monday to Saturday, 8pm Sunday.
+Bar stays open until 10pm weekdays, midnight Friday and Saturday, 9pm Sunday.
+They don’t take bookings, but turnover is quick, and the bar makes waiting a pleasure rather than a chore.

 Address: 5 Jewry St, Winchester SO23 8RZ